Straighten Your Smile with Confidence

 • Traditional metal braces

-With teen and child orthodontics, the jawbones are still developing, making treatment easier to manage and control.
-For adults, these bones have stopped growing, and surgery may be needed to achieve desired results.
-Adults are also more likely to experience bone or gum loss due to prolonged periodontal disease.
-Other differences may include:
+In children and teens, the jawbones are still developing, making orthodontic treatment easier to guide and manage.
+In adults, jaw growth is complete, and surgery may sometimes be needed to achieve certain results.
+Adults are also more likely to experience bone or gum loss from long-term periodontal disease.

-• Adult teeth may become worn and shift throughout life.
-We can correct missing or worn teeth with proper orthodontic treatment.
+• Adult teeth may shift or become worn over time.
+Proper orthodontic treatment can address missing or worn teeth.

-• Many adults received partial orthodontic treatment as a child but never had it completed.
-As an adult, they choose to complete their treatment to achieve the healthy smile they always wanted.
+• Some adults had partial orthodontic treatment as children but never completed it.
+Adult treatment allows them to achieve the healthy, confident smile they always wanted.

 Orthognathic Surgery

-Orthodontic surgery is performed in a hospital with an oral surgeon and can take several hours, depending on the amount and type of surgery needed.
-In lower jaw surgery, the jawbone behind the teeth is separated, and the tooth-bearing portion is moved forward or backward, as needed.
+Orthognathic surgery is performed in a hospital setting by an oral surgeon and can take several hours, depending on the complexity of the procedure.

-In upper jaw surgery, the jaw can be repositioned forward or backward, or the jaw can be raised or lowered.
-Specific movements may require the jaws to be separated, with bone added or removed to achieve the proper alignment and stability.
+In upper jaw surgery, the jaw may be shifted forward or backward, or raised and lowered.
+Certain adjustments may involve separating the jaws and adding or removing bone to ensure proper alignment, function, and long-term stability.

-When you have completed surgery, you should be able to return to school or work within two weeks.
-After about 4 to 8 weeks of healing, your orthodontist will make a final adjustment to your bite.
-In most cases, braces are removed within 6–12 months following surgery.
+After orthognathic surgery, most patients can return to school or work within about two weeks.
+Healing continues over the next 4 to 8 weeks, at which point your orthodontist will make the final bite adjustments.
+In most cases, braces are removed within 6 to 12 months after surgery.

-The most important reward of having orthognathic surgery for many patients is achieving a beautiful, healthy smile that lasts a lifetime.
-Whether you need orthodontic treatment to correct a bad bite, malocclusion, or jaw abnormality, orthognathic surgery can help restore your confidence.
+For many patients, the greatest benefit of orthognathic surgery is a healthy, attractive smile that lasts a lifetime.
+Whether the goal is to correct a bite issue, malocclusion, or jaw irregularity, surgery combined with orthodontic care can restore both function and confidence.

 Schedule a free consultation to discuss your orthodontic needs.